Definition of a Neurotransmitter

 Piracetam is a derivative of GABA.
 Supplements of GABA

-are also available, however it is unclear how effectively a GABA supplement can
+are also available, however it is unclear how effectively they can

 cross the blood brain barrier.